 It’s the job of government to plan for this growth in a coordinated manner.

-We launched the Priority Precinct program in 2014, with a focus on identifying locations across greater Sydney with good access to existing or planned public transport connections, suitable for rejuvenation with new homes and jobs.
+We have identified locations across greater Sydney with good access to existing or planned public transport connections, suitable for rejuvenation with new homes and jobs.

 Before putting pen to paper, we’ve been listening and taking on board community feedback.
 Over the past four months we’ve talked to thousands of people at dozens of events, who’ve told us what they want in their suburbs – local character, local jobs, schools, parks, design excellence and tree canopies.